 - Multi-brand management and global expansion can be achieved from a single server.
 If you use Amazon Web Services (AWS), you can choose from a large number of AWS data centers.

 - B2B functionalities allows you to create business accounts, set up multiple buyers and define their functions and responsibilities to make purchasing a self-service and easy experience.
 You can also create personalized catalogs and price lists, payments on account with fast forms, request lists and an optimized workflow to ask for estimates.

-- REST API will enable you to connect any source of data to your Magento shop.
+- REST API will enable you to connect any source of data to your online shop.

-Magento isn't a bad platform.
+Adobe Commerce isn't a bad platform.
 However, it could be that it isn't what your online store needs.
-For instance, if you run a small online store that doesn't require customisations the cost of Magento would be an inconvenience.
+For instance, if you run a small online store that doesn't require customisations the cost of Adobe Commerce would be an inconvenience.

-Magento isn't know for its usability, being hard to use and understand even for experts developers specialized in Magento.
+Adobe Commerce isn't know for its usability, being hard to use and understand even for experts developers specialized in Adobe Commerce.